-Do you suffer from chronic or neuropathic discomfort or pain?
+Do you suffer from chronic or neuropathic discomfort and pain?

-Would you like to participate in a project to see how far your level of discomfort could be reduced with the help of hypnosis?
+Would you like to participate in a project to monitor your discomfort and pain and measure how might it might be able to be reduced, with the help of hypnosis?

 If so then this may be of direct interest to you.